 This cozy chickpea noodle soup can be made on the stove top or Instant Pot and is ready in no time at all using pantry staples and dry chickpeas.
-It's just like your childhood favorite but vegan!
+It's a great vegan alternative to chicken noodle soup!

-Chickpea noodle soup is one of those meals that perfectly fits the definition of "healthy comfort food".
+Chickpea noodle soup is one of those meals that perfectly fits into my definition of comfort food.
 It's a play on chicken noodle soup, with chickpeas as the main protein (just like chickpea salad).

 This soup is loaded with veggies and beans and a flavorful, herby broth that's sure to warm you up.